ProMistakesMkr/DnD-Public-Garden/content/index.md

 ---
-title: Welcome to Quartz
+title: Arinthal - Bienvenidos aventureros
 tags:
-  - welcome
+  - Bienvenida
 ---

 This is a blank Quartz installation.